 Your air-conditioning system can quickly help demist a foggy windscreen.
 With that being said, poor ventilation can cause bad visibility too.
 If your windows become too steamed up and you are struggling to see, you could either miss a hazard or become distracted trying to clear the screen.

-The air-conditioning is perfect for demisting windows as it dehumidifies the air quickly.
-If your air-con isn’t as cool or has begun to smell funny, then you will need an air-con service booking in sooner rather than later.
+The air-conditioning is perfect for clearing your windows as it dehumidifies the air quickly.
+If your air-con isn’t as cool or has begun to smell funny, then you will need an air-con service booking sooner rather than later.

 You should aim to do these checks at least once a week, to make sure that your vehicle is always in the best condition.
 If you do notice any issues, make sure to get them repaired as soon as possible and limit your driving.